OpenNTI/nti.dataserver/docs/relstorage-and-rds.rst

   memory that can be devoted to RelStorage caches.
 * With a ``pool-size`` of 7, three databases, and 4 workers, the minimum number of MySQL connections consumed is 84.
+* A ``commit-lock-timeout`` of 30 seconds is the default and seems reasonable.
+* A ``poll-interval`` of 0 is the default and causes invalidation checks to be done every transaction.
+A larger value (e.g, 60) is more efficient if the database is read-mostly.
+With a value of 0, the cache is not used (?)
+* Unfortunately, the MySOL library is implemented in C and uses blocking IO, which means it doesn't play nicely with gunicorn and gevent (it prevents switching).
+Although there are alternate MySQL libraries available that are pure python, RelStorage seems fairly tightly coupled to this particular implementation. *This may be a deal breaker.*